Wherever I Go (Hannah Montana): Plot

 Miley gets an offer from Steven Spielberg and Tom Cruise to star in a movie.
-However, filming is in Paris, and will take a year, making her incapable of going to college with her best friend, Lilly.
+However, filming will take place in Paris for a year, making her incapable of going to college with her best friend, Lilly.

 She keeps this from Lilly, and tries to get Lilly to come to the decision of not wanting to go to college with Miley, when they drive to Stanford University for a weekend orientation.
 Lilly, however, is just happy to be able to go to school with her best friend.

 Finally, Miley reveals the movie deal to Lilly, and they get into an argument, where Lilly says to Miley that she would never want to go anywhere with her again.
 On the car ride home, Lilly further declares that she is moving back in with her father.
-Distraught, Miley discusses her dilemma with Jackson, and he suggests that Miley should have asked for Lilly to join her in Paris.
-Miley then hugs Jackson, and Robby declares it a touching moment for him.

-Miley realizes that the real reason Lilly was upset was because they have done everything together, and Miley didn't ask Lilly to come with her to Paris.
-Miley then asks for Lilly to come with her to Paris, and they both decide to go to Paris together.
+Distraught, Miley discusses her dilemma with Jackson, and he suggests that Miley should ask Lilly to join her in Paris.
+Miley realizes that the real reason Lilly was upset was because they have done everything together, so Miley then asks for Lilly to come with her to Paris, and they both decide to go to Paris together.

 Miley and Lilly's respective boyfriends, Jesse and Oliver, meet up with them at the airport to see them before their trip.
 Oliver gives Lilly some key words that force her to second guess her decision.
 Before getting onto the plane, Lilly tells Miley that she has decided to go to college after all, even if it means being without Miley.
 Miley and Lilly begin their lives apart backed by a duet sung by the two actresses.

 The music eventually centers in Lilly's dorm where she gets a knock on her door.

-She opens the door to reveal Miley, who declares, "I'm Miley, I'm your new roommate."
-Miley tells Lilly that there will always be movies, concerts, and tours for her to do, but she will only have one chance to go to college with her best friend, therefore implying that she decided not to do the movie.
-The two hug as the camera pans away from them towards a collage of Miley and Lilly before fading to black.
+She opens the door to reveal Miley, who declares herself as Lilly's new roommate.
+Miley confesses that she turned down the movie and chose to put her music and acting career on hold because she did not want to miss out on her one chance to go to college with her best friend.
+Miley and Lilly hug as the camera pans away from them towards a collage of their mementos together.

 During the credits, a montage of images from the course of the show is displayed, set to the song "I'll Always Remember You", marking the end of the series.